rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 ##  WhatsApp International University & Distruptive Intervention in Personal Space

 Disruptive communication technology significantly alters the ways of communication and interaction among people.
 In recent years we witnessed two types of disruptive communication systems (i) social networking systems and (ii) Instant messaging systems.
 Almost every blog reader must have an account on one social networking site or another.
 Examples are Facebook, LinkedIn, Youtube, and WeChat.
 Telegram, WhatsApp, Instagram are examples of Instant messing systems.
-Both communication technologies are excellent innovations to bring the world closer and people to collaborate without geographical boundaries.
+Both communication technologies are excellent innovations to bring the world closer and allow people to collaborate without geographical boundaries.
 The flip side of such disruptive communication has overburdened the already stressed lives of ordinary people while app creators, maintainers, promoters are having roaring business along with network service providers.
 Meta, Google, and Microsoft have already started controlling the govt policies worldwide.
 Ukraine seems to be winning over Russia in the ongoing conflict in the e-communication space.
-Meta has changed its message posting policies to allow people to post abuses targeting the Russian political dispensation and its leaders.
+Meta has changed its message posting policies to allow people post abuses targeting the Russian political dispensation and its leaders.
 However, this post is not about Ukraine and Russia conflict.
 The purpose of the post is to let the readers think about the etiquette of using disruptive communication channels.
 I will draw some analogs from mass media, mainly e-media.